mopidy/mopidy.js/README.md

 - Reexport When.js library as `Mopidy.when`, to make it easily available to users of Mopidy.js.
 (Fixes: #1)

+- Default to `wss://` as the WebSocket protocol if the page is hosted on `https://`.
+This has no effect if the `webSocketUrl` setting is specified.
+  (Pull request: #2)

 ### 0.4.1 (2014-09-11)

 - Update links to point to new independent Mopidy.js GitHub project.